len0rd/janus-broadcastChatroom/README.md

 This will take you to the default open room.
 If the page loads without any errors, everything worked!

 # Developers

+Below is some valuable information specific to this demo.
+The [Janus](https://janus.conf.meetecho.com/docs/index.html) website also contains documentation for the plugins used in this demo (the Videoroom and Streaming plugins).

 ## Communicate with Janus